Kaitlyn-Folsom/Flashcard-Generator/README.md

 ### Show Basic Cards

-Their are already hardcoded cards in the file.
+There are already hardcoded cards in the file.
 This will show all cards including any cards the user has added.

 !(/images/ScreenShot_ShowBasic.png)